Admission Criteria to the Accelerated BSN program

 It is important to remember that meeting the minimum requirements does not guarantee admission to the nursing program.
 Admission is competitive.
 Accepted students may be assigned to clinical sites up to 100 miles outside the greater Savannah area.
 Students accepted to the School of Nursing will be required to complete a criminal background check and drug screening.
-Accepted students are required to submit a non-refundable money order and copy of a photo ID to hold their seat for the intended semester of entry.
+Accepted students are required to submit a copy of a photo ID to hold their seat for the intended semester of entry.

 Criminal Background Check and Drug Testing

 The School of Nursing uses clinical agencies that require criminal background checks and/or drug testing prior to acceptance of the student into clinical facilities.
 Students who do not pass the criminal background check and/or drug test will be unable to attend clinical courses and, therefore, will be unable to complete their program of study.
 Any fees or costs associated with background checks and/or drug testing are the responsibility of the student.